 Our mission is to oversee programs that provide opportunities for students to engage in research with a Dartmouth College faculty mentor.
 These close collaborations between faculty and students provide a forum for faculty to teach and mentor undergraduates on a one-on-one basis outside the classroom.
 Students acquire first hand experience in an academic field of research while developing skills such as critical thinking, information processing, and effective communication.

-Submitted by Jennifer Zhao '18
+Submitted by Morgan Bronson '18

 (To submit a six word story about your research, blitz UGAR)

 During academic terms (except summer):

 Mondays (203 Parker House) 3:30pm–4:30pm and Thursdays (201 Parker House), 10am-11am